Veterans could lose their VA benefits for two reasons: Incarceration and multiple foreclosures.

 Foreclosure on a home occurs when the borrower cannot pay back the loan taken out to purchase the property.

-Although the VA home loan is an entitlement that can be used any number of times, foreclosing for a second time will result in the loss of the VA home loan benefit.
+Although the VA home loan is a benefit that can be used any number of times, foreclosing for a second time will result in the loss of the VA home loan benefit.
 Because the VA guarantees their loans, a foreclosure on a VA home loan causes the government to lose money when the borrower stops making payments.The government will not issue a future loan to someone with an unpaid balance and two foreclosures.
 Note that one foreclosure is not grounds for a loss of benefit.
 In fact, if you have foreclosed on a VA loan, you can apply for a second VA loan.

 For veterans who have foreclosed twice, the good news is that losing this benefit isn’t necessarily permanent.
 Once the loss has been paid back in full, the borrower is again eligible for the VA loan.